Undergraduate Course

 Optional module

-International Relations addresses the fundamental nature of power in the international system, and the approaches used in this module are essential for understanding regional, international and global events.
-On this module we will introduce you to some of the major theories of international relations, such as:
+International Relations addresses the fundamental nature of power in the international system.
+The approaches used in this module are essential for understanding regional, international and global events.
+We will introduce you to some of the major theories in international relations, such as:

 - Realism